h-REA/hREA/docs/consuming-a-release.md

 **The client and the conductor must move together.** `@holochain/client` 0.20 speaks to a 0.6 conductor and 0.21 speaks to a 0.7 one.
 Mixing them does not fail with a clear message.

-**Check which adapter version pairs with this DNA before you pin it.** At the time of writing, `modules/vf-graphql-holochain/package.json` in the repository reads `0.600.0-rc.1`, a number chosen for the 0.6 line, while its own dependency on `@holochain/client` is already `^0.21.0`.
-Whether a `0.700.0` is published alongside this tag is a release decision, so read the release notes on the GitHub release rather than assuming the version number tracks the DNA. `happ-0.4.0-beta` shipped a DNA whose npm adapter was never republished, which is exactly the trap this paragraph exists to warn you about.
+**The adapter version line tracks the DNA line.** `0.700.x` pairs with the Holochain 0.7 releases and `0.600.x` with the 0.6 ones, so `@valueflows/vf-graphql-holochain@0.700.0-rc.0` is the adapter for `happ-0.5.0-beta.1`.
+That correspondence is a deliberate change: `happ-0.4.0-beta` shipped a DNA whose npm adapter was never republished, so the published version sat on the 0.6 line while the DNA had moved on.
+If you are pinning an older release, check the release notes rather than assuming, because the correspondence only holds from `0.700.0-rc.0` forward.

 The adapter also pins `@valueflows/vf-graphql` at `^0.9.1-alpha.5`, which is the ValueFlows 1.0 schema.
 If you import VF types yourself, use the same line.